patrickcap/rheumactive/README.md

 - Open the Arduino IDE.
 - Install the necessary libraries using the Library Manager:
   - Search for "Adafruit MPU6050" and install it.
-- Upload the provided `rheumactive.ino` file in the `arduino_sketches` directory to the Arduino Nano ESP32.
+- Upload the provided `arduino_sketches/best/Arduino_Sketch_Dual_MVP_01.ino` file to the Arduino Nano ESP32.

 ---

-## Usage
+## Getting Started

-1. **Connect the Sensors:**
+1. **Wire the Sensors:**
-   - Wire the MPU-6050 sensors to the Arduino Nano ESP32 as described in the documentation.
+   - Wire the MPU-6050 sensors to the Arduino Nano ESP32 as follows (MPU-6050 on left, Arduino Nano ESP32 on right):
+      - For both MPU-6050:
+         - VCC -> 3.3V
+         - GND -> GND
+         - SCL -> A5
+         - SDA -> A4

+      - For MPU-6050 #1: AD0 -> 3.3V
+      - For MPU-6050 #2: AD0 -> GND

    - Ensure each sensor has a unique I2C address (`AD0` pin set appropriately).

+2. **Provide a Connection to the Sensors:**
+   - Connect the Arduino Nano ESP32 to your machine via a USB-C to USB-C/A cable.

-2. **Run the Arduino Code:**
+3. **Run the Program:**
-   - Open the `rheumactive.ino` file in Arduino IDE.
+   - In terminal, open the repository and navigate to the `src` directory.
-   - Upload the sketch to the Arduino Nano ESP32.
+   - Execute the command `python main.py` to run the program.

-3. **Monitor Data:**
-   - Open the Arduino Serial Monitor to view angular measurements and angular differences in real time.
+4. **Connect to the Sensors:**
+   - In the Serial Tab of RheumActive, choose the correct communication (COM) port (it should be the only one available) and select 'Connect'.
+If successful, the "Status" should change from "Not Connected" to "Connected".

 ---